 Mounted Chocolate Fallow Deer for Sale - Exotic Deer

 A beautiful Chocolate phase Fallow Deer taxidermy shoulder mount.
-Mounted in an upright pose with the head turned just slightly to the left.
+Mounted in a semi sneak pose with the head turned to the right.
 Thick hair with deep, rich chocolate coloring.
-Nice antlers with dark coloring.
-Accurate detailing throughout earns this mount our taxidermy quality rating of "Excellent."
+Nice antlers with good coloring.
+Accurate detailing throughout earns this mount our taxidermy quality rating of "Excellent".
 A perfect acquisition for collectors of exotic hunting trophies.

 About the Fallow Deer